 To contact Rabbi Reiner, email: RabbiReiner@OurShirShalom.org

-She is the first recipient of the Debbie Friedman Miriam Award given at the Miriam’s Table Annual Women’s Seder event ( April 2020)
+She is the first recipient of the Debbie Friedman Miriam Award given by Miriam’s Table Women’s Seder and Chasing Light Speakers.
+She is currently organizing the first Women of the Wall Choir supported by the Women Cantors’ Network.

 Rabbi Jon R. Haddon was invested at the Cantorial School of the Hebrew Union College-Jewish Institute of Religion in 1972 and ordained a Rabbi in 1980.
 He was a Cantor in Rye, NY, and the first director of the School of Sacred Music at Hebrew Union College.